ArturKarbone/letskube/README.md

 http://localhost:8001/api/v1/namespaces/default/services/letskube-service/proxy/

-Pod - a wrapper/adapter around a container.
+A **pod** - a wrapper/adapter around a container.
 Needs at least labels and other kubernetes constructs

 ```console
 kubectl get nodes